Polar Bear Photography Tour

-“During our trip to Kaktovik with Jon and Steve, we had the most amazing, intimate encounters with polar bears.
+“During our trip to Kaktovik with Jon, we had the most amazing, intimate encounters with polar bears.
 Being a novice photographer, I also appreciated very much their patience and help in improving my photography.
 My only complaint is that I wish I was still there!”

 - John and Paula, Santa Barbara, CA Oct 2011

 “This is a real wildlife photography adventure in the Arctic!
 An amazing place with great and close encounters with the great polar bears in the wild.
 This is not a tourist-crowded place.”